wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sap-integration.md

 #### Receiving IDocs

-Follow the instructions below to configure the ESB Profile as an IDoc server using the SAP adapter.
+Follow the instructions below to configure the Micro Integrator as an IDoc server using the SAP adapter.

 1. Uncomment the following line in the `MI_HOME/conf/deployment.toml` file to